secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab5.md

 1. Click the **Create branch** button.

 1. In the left-hand navigation pane, click on **Build > Pipelines**.
-You’ll see an **Auto DevOps** pipeline running on the branch you just created.
+You'll see an **Auto DevOps** pipeline running on the branch you just created.

-1. Click on the pipeline’s **running** status icon and note the stages (represented by columns in the pipeline graph) and the jobs that Auto DevOps has created.
+1. Click on the pipeline's **running** status icon and note the stages (represented by columns in the pipeline graph) and the jobs that Auto DevOps has created.

    > You may see the `dast` job fail in your pipeline.
 This job requires additional configurations to scan successfully.
 See the [documentation](https://docs.gitlab.com/ee/user/application_security/dast/#configuration) to learn more about DAST scan configurations.

 ## Task B. Commit a change to trigger a pipeline run

-> The most common way to run a pipeline is to commit to a branch in your project’s repository.
+> The most common way to run a pipeline is to commit to a branch in your project's repository.
 In this section, you will apply a new commit and view the resulting pipeline.

 1. Navigate to **Code > Repository**.